Gregory4321/cooks_finest/README.md

 ##### The Logo

-For this project, I decided to keep the logo as a basic h2 heading, with different colours for the two words, to help make them stand out.
-I just wanted to keep this basic design and structure for this as I felt a fancy designed logo for this site wasn't neccassarily needed, and the h2 would help with the transitioning of different screen sizes.
+For this project, I decided to keep the logo as a basic h2 heading, in black font to keep a theme across the site.
+I wanted to use a basic design and structure for this as I felt a fancy designed logo for this site wasn't neccassarily needed, and the h2 would help with the transitioning of different screen sizes.

 #### Conclusion

+The final pages...

 [Back to Top](#table-of-contents)